 It is not known whether pemetrexed passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using pemetrexed.

 How is pemetrexed given (Alimta)?

-Pemetrexed is given as an injection through a needle placed into a vein.
+Pemetrexed is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 10 minutes to complete.
+Pemetrexed must be given slowly, and the IV infusion can take up to 10 minutes to complete.